barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 ### Cash

-Cash that can be withdrawn lives in `starling:float`.
+Cash that can be withdrawn lives in `flexdirect:float` and `starling:float`.
 This is because it's useful to have cash on hand without necessarily having decided up front what it's for, but it's also good to bound the amount of unallocated money I have.

 ```
 2019-01-25 * Withdraw